morganestes/sublime-recess/README.md

 - I'm using Windows 7 x64 as my development machine, so all my code in the plugin is geared for that platform.
 I could use help expanding it to Mac and Linux.
 - I'm new to [node.js](http://nodejs.org/) and some of this may be related to my very limited understanding of how it works.
 - Options can be added to the `cmd` line, but I can't get the config file to work.
 I've tried different settings and commands, but get a run of errors that I don't yet understand.
-- I can either compile or get error reports, but not both.
+- <del>I can either compile or get error reports, but not both.</del> See [Issue #2](https://github.com/morganestes/sublime-recess/issues/2) for an update.
-- I need to learn how to have multiple commands, so I can either lint or compile right from a command window or keyboard.
+- <del>I need to learn how to have multiple commands, so I can either lint or compile right from a command window or keyboard.</del> See [Issue #2](https://github.com/morganestes/sublime-recess/issues/2) for an update.

 ### Installation ###
 Note: I borrowed these instructions from [LESS-sublime](https://github.com/danro/LESS-sublime/blob/master/readme.md "LESS-sublime readme").